Orbital-DDOS/3IL-TD-12-2023/README.md

 ## Introduction

-Provide a brief introduction to your project.
-Explain its purpose, features, and any other relevant information.
+Demo project to help learning basic Java with simple quality tools.

 ## Getting Started

 ### Prerequisites

-List any prerequisites that are required to run your project.
+Ready to use gradle demo project.

 ### Installation

-Provide step-by-step instructions on how to install and set up your project.
+Step-by-step instructions on how to install and set up the project.

 ```bash
 # Example installation commands